Nani8790/norton-aifirst-intern-Veera_Venkata_Satyanarayana_Nargana/README.md

 ## Project Overview

 This is a **production-architecture scam detection application** built for the Gen Digital AI-First Mobile Engineering Intern take-home assignment.
-It goes significantly beyond a prototype: it implements a full **Hybrid AI pipeline** (on-device heuristic engine + a wired LLM integration socket), **Explainable AI** via a custom Canvas-drawn Radar Chart, **Room-backed persistent scan history**, and a complete **Hilt dependency injection graph** — all validated by a JVM unit test suite that runs without an emulator.
+It goes significantly beyond a prototype: it implements a full **Hybrid AI pipeline** (on-device heuristic engine + a wired LLM integration socket), **Explainable AI** via a custom Canvas-drawn Radar Chart, **Room-backed persistent scan history**, and a complete **Hilt dependency injection graph** — with the core heuristic engine and ViewModel state machine fully validated by a JVM unit test suite that runs without an emulator.

 ### The core problem